 Care has to be taken to locate the tibial nerve, but otherwise there aren’t many arteries or nerves to deal with in this area.
 A pocket is created to snugly fit the implant under the membrane atop the muscle.
 Then the incision is closed.
 Because the incision is made in the natural crease behind the knee, the scar is not really visible.

-Recovery from Calf Augmentation
+What is the Recovery from Calf Augmentation Surgery?

 For the first day or two after surgery, you’ll need assistance when walking to the bathroom.
 You’ll need to keep your legs elevated as much as possible to reduce swelling and discomfort.
 Usually on the second day after your surgery you can remove your dressings and walk around the house.
 You’ll walk like Frankenstein for the first week or so, but you should try and walk greater distances.